DCN - Client Server Model

 In this paradigm, the process acting as Server opens a socket using a well-known (or known by client) port and waits until some client request comes.
 The second process acting as a Client also opens a socket but instead of waiting for an incoming request, the client processes ‘requests first’.

 When the request is reached to server, it is served.
 It can either be an information sharing or resource request.

 This is a mechanism where one process interacts with another by means of procedure calls.
 One process (client) calls the procedure lying on remote host.
 The process on remote host is said to be Server.
 Both processes are allocated stubs.
 This communication happens in the following way:

 The client process calls the client stub.
 It passes all the parameters pertaining to program local to it.

-All parameters are then packed (marshalling) and a system call is made to send them to other side of the network is made.
+All parameters are then packed (marshalled) and a system call is made to send them to other side of the network.